unicef-drp/CME.assistant/README.md

 <!-- badges: end -->
 __Under development__

-The goal of CME.assistant is to share reusable helper functions within the CME team.
+The goal of CME.assistant is to store some reusable helper functions

 ## Installation